Waste Is Our Resource

 Know of a material stream we should explore?

-Our Current Materials
+Our Current Resources

 Thai Silk Remnants